 - Interface Screw: Drink an Alcohol potion to reverse your controls.

 - Mission-Pack Sequel: The Payoff adds four more levels, but is otherwise the same engine.

 - Save-Game Limits: You must pay gold to save your game, and the amount gets bigger for each subsequent save.

-- Unwinnable by Design: It is oh so easy to use a potion or scroll in the wrong place, so that it's no longer available for the puzzle for which you need it.
+- Unwinnable by Design: It is oh-so-easy to use a potion or scroll in the wrong place, making it no longer available for the puzzle for which you need it.